Ring of Fire Photography Tutorial

 I learned the ring of fire photography technique a while back but it was really hard to find a good tutorial online of how to do it.
 It’s one of my favorite ways to add some flair to a photo session so I wanted to share it with you all.
 If you’re a photographer, this is fun technique you can try at your next shoot, and if you’re not, then just ask me to create an image like this for your next session!

-I have experimented with shorter focal lengths but found that anything less than 50mm will not work well.
+I have experimented with lenses that have shorter focal lengths but found that anything less than 50mm will not work well.
 85mm works best, in my opinion.

-For my first try at this I used my canon 85mm and put my Aperture at F2.8 and it worked out great.
+For this photo I used a copper pipe, my canon 85mm and put my Aperture at F2.8

 You need some kind of light for this to work, so on cloudy days, this will not be a technique you’ll be trying.
-My chosen light source is the sun, but I’ve seen people use Christmas tree lights with some really cool results.
-I love using the setting sun for this, but you could also use daytime sun.
+My chosen light source is typically the sun, but you can also use Christmas tree lights and get some really cool results.
+I love using the setting sun for this, but you could also use daytime sun (more on that later).

 What I’ve noticed about sun placement is that this works best when the sun is being blocked partly by something (horizon line, a tree, a building, leaves, etc).

-For this photo, I used my 85mm and my aperture was at F2.2
+For this photo, I used a copper pipe, my 85mm and my aperture was at F2.2

-You will be holding the copper pipe up to your lens, but just be careful not to touch it to your lens, we don’t want any scratches!
+You will be holding the copper pipe (or guitar slide) up to your lens, but just be careful not to touch it to your lens, we don’t want any scratches!
 You can keep your lens hood on to help you with not touching it to your lens.
 Use two fingers to hold the pipe up close to your lens, and then look through your viewfinder or at your live view to see what it looks like.
 Try tilting the pipe a bit or holding it farther from your lens and see what happens.
 Sometimes you might see your fingers so you have to play around a bit.
 Experiment with where you’re standing in relation to the sun.
 You might get a complete ring, or a partial, or possibly a split in half ring.
 Basically, it it all just trial and error so have fun and see what you can create!

-85mm at F2.8 – The sun was setting quickly so there was only a sliver, which is why you can see more of the pipe color on the outer ring.
+85mm at F2.8 – The sun was setting quickly so there was only a sliver of it, which is why you can see more of the copper pipe color on the outer ring.
 I don’t mind it ;).

-Below is an outtake for more reasons than one 😆.
-My finger was totally in this shot, which is something you’ll be constantly trying to avoid.
+Below are outtakes for more reasons than one 😆.
+My finger was totally in these shots, which is something you’ll be constantly trying to avoid.
 I find that the shorter the focal length, the harder it is to hide your fingers.
 Also I wasn’t in quite the right position, so the ring wasn’t very pronounced.
-This was my 85mm at F2.8
+This was my 85mm at F2.8 with a copper pipe.

 Using the Ring of Fire technique not at sunset

 I’ve noticed that this technique is a lot harder to get good results when the sun is higher in the sky.
 It’s just so bright, so the ring takes up more of your image and turns out a lot more white.
 This was about 3 hours before sunset, and I used the tree leaves to filter the sun but it still isn’t my favorite.
 Here are some examples below.
-All were shot with my 85mm.
+All were shot with my 85mm and a copper pipe.
 (And don’t ask me what my daughter is wearing in these, she definitely has her own style😆):

-Hopefully you’ve found this tutorial useful!
+Hopefully you’ve found this ring of fire photography tutorial useful!
 Please leave me a comment if you plan to try this, or if you have any questions.
 And if you do try it, please share your results!
 And remember, if you want to try this yourself, you can pick up your own guitar slide set here.

-I also offer lifestyle mentoring to photographers, both in person and online, as well as extensive website reviews.
-Check my mentoring page for more info, I’d love to get to know you and help you grow your business!
+I also offer extensive video website reviews for photographers.
+Check my resources for photographers page for more info, I’d love to get to know you and help you grow your business!